 Maya Malioutina’s work is as varied, multi-layered, and interesting as her life has been.
 Currently, she lives in New York City and in the Pennsylvania Countryside where she maintains studios in both locations.
 The artist has been crucially influenced by living in many countries in Europe.
 She has traveled widely; which exposed her to a wide range of different cultures and environments.
 These critical experiences of living and traveling to Italy, Greece, Russia, and Germany have helped her to to accept impermanence and to embrace things that are imperfect and incomplete.
 This is a key influence and component of her work.

-Malioutina has degrees in English and Russian literature from Hunter College.
+Malioutina has degrees in English and Russian literature.
 However, as the daughter of two physicians, and like many other creative individuals, Maya was also interested and intrigued by science.
 She thought she might also become a doctor.
 She attended the Pre-Med Post Bac program at Columbia, but realized, after a year, that her true calling was actually in making paintings.
 It is the synthesis of these experiences and training which has allowed her to create work that is fascinating, multifaceted and beautiful.

 This background, and her spirited aesthetic inspiration, has led to the work being popular, widely appreciated, and collected by many.
 In 2013, Malioutina was featured in Nancy Reyner’s book, Acrylic Illuminations: Re‑active and Luminous Acrylic Painting Techniques.
 In it Reyner states:

 For my book I was searching for artists that use specific painting techniques that are “eye catching” and create interesting and sophisticated imagery.
 Maya’s use of gold leaf and innovative antiquing methods beautifully accentuate her meditative works.

 Manhattan Arts International recently selected Malioutina as a Featured Artist in Manhattan Arts International Artist Showcase Gallery, a curated online program.